 Section 13 prescribes a minimum period before the proposed increase can take effect.
 In the case of

-a yearly tenancy, at least 6 months’ notice must be given.
+a yearly tenancy, the landlord needs to give at least 6 months’ notice.
 In the case of a tenancy where the period is

 less than one month, one months’ notice must be given.
 In any other case, a period equal to the period